BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 25
 - Good chapter.
 There's a few places where you need to put the Spanish words into italics.
 ### Chapter 26
+- You need to add a better character description of Lucia, she's an important character.
+- Ensure that you are putting Spanish in italics.